NadaZakaria99/IKNOWAPP/README.md

 5. Web Search Integration (if needed):
    If the query cannot be answered using the study material, IKNOW performs a web search using Tavily Search.
 The search results are filtered and summarized, and the response is generated using the Mistral Large 2 model to ensure accuracy and relevance.
 A note is added to indicate that the answer is based on a web search.
+6.Streaming Output:
+  The response is streamed to the user in real-time, providing a smooth and interactive experience.
+This feature enhances user engagement and makes the interaction feel more natural.